NeelBhatt/Docs-1/aspnet/aspnetcore/tutorials/first-mvc-app/validation.md

 ![image](validation/_static/val.png)

+> [!NOTE]
-Note: You may not be able to enter decimal points or commas in the `Price` field.
+> You may not be able to enter decimal points or commas in the `Price` field.
 To support [jQuery validation](http://jqueryvalidation.org/) for non-English locales that use a comma (",") for a decimal point, and non US-English date formats, you must take steps to globalize your app.
 See [Additional resources](#additional-resources) for more information.
 For now, just enter whole numbers like 10.

 Notice how the form has automatically rendered an appropriate validation error message in each field containing an invalid value.
 The errors are enforced both client-side (using JavaScript and jQuery) and server-side (in case a user has JavaScript disabled).